ipfs/team-mgmt/README.md

 The sprint discussions give a high throughput (video call) environment to talk about status, next goals, problems, solution approcahes, and so on.
 They're mostly free form, but should endeavor to identify a set of tasks to do, even if those tasks won't all get done this sprint.

+If you are interested in watching, but do not plan on participating, please use the stream link provided by the discussion lead and watch on YouTube.
+Some participants may be on low bandwidth connections, and quality is generally better with less participants.

 ##### The discussion leads
 Each discussion has a lead, and each lead is responsible for preparing for that talk before hand.
 There is a [sprint-issue-template](sprint-issue-template.md) available for discussion leads to add into an Etherpad for their sprint.
 Afterwards, notes should go into the current sprint issue.